Skip navigation

+Judges 16:21-31.
 Samson in Hebrew means: Distinguished, strong.
-He was from the tribe-Dan.
-He was the strongest man in the Bible and was Israel's 15th Judge.
+He was from the tribe of Dan.
+He was the strongest man in the Bible and was Israel’s 14th Judge.
 Samson judged Israel for 20 years, 1069BC-1049BC.

 He had a lady friend called Delilah whose name means: languishing-trouble.

-Removed South west gates of Gaza, and pushed out the pillars of house of Dgaon killing those there and himself.
+Removed southwest gates of Gaza, and pushed out the pillars of the house of Dagon killing those there and himself.

 Background Reading:

-21 Then the Philistines seized him, gouged out his eyes and took him down to Gaza.
-Binding him with bronze shackles, they set him to grinding in the prison.
-22 But the hair on his head began to grow again after it had been shaved.
+Then the Philistines grabbed him, gouged out his eyes, brought him down to Gaza, tied him up in bronze chains, and made him grind grain in their prison.
+22 But the hair on his head began to grow again after it had been shaved off.

-24 When the people saw him, they praised their god, saying,
+24 When the people saw Samson, they praised their god, claiming:

 Judges 16:21-31